 Even if you haven’t been in a car accident recently, you may be suffering from a whiplash injury and be completely unaware.
 In this list, we break down some key indicators of whiplash injury.
 Indicators of whiplash include:

 - Cognitive issues

 Making an Insurance Claim

-Car accident victims or other injury victims should seek medical attention immediately following an accident.
+If you were in a car accident, you should seek medical attention immediately.
 It is important to avoid waiting weeks or months later for treatment.
 A medical professional will be able to properly diagnose and treat whiplash-related injury.
 They will also be able to prove and document the injury and the subsequent treatment.